programmfabrik/easydb-documentation/content/sysadmin/operations/_index.en.md

 # Update

-To **update** the easydb software, repeat the download section section of the installation:
+To **update** the easydb software, repeat the download section of the installation:

 For Debian/Ubuntu: [Here](../installation#download)